mobile app bar

 Carlos Sainz of Spain and Alexander Albon of Thailand and Williams Racing at a fan forum at the 2025 Australian Grand Prix at Albert Park in Melbourne, Australia

-Having transitioned from Ferrari to Williams, Carlos Sainz has garnered a huge amount of spotlight in the 2025 season so far.
-Many in the paddock are keen to see how the Spaniard performs for a midfield outfit like Williams and inspires them to climb up the pecking order in the long term.
+Carlos Sainz is under a huge spotlight arguably more than in his Ferrari days after joining Williams this season.
+Many in the paddock are keen to see how the Spaniard performs for a midfield outfit.
+The hope is that he would inspire Williams to climb up the pecking order in the long term.

 It was evident that Sainz was driving slowly to help his teammate keep Hadjar behind them and secure a double points finish for Williams.
-After all, Hadjar’s teammate, Liam Lawson also joined this train of cars toward the closing stages of the race.
-So, both Williams cars were under threat of getting overtaken by the Racing Bulls.
+Hadjar’s teammate, Liam Lawson, also joined this train of cars toward the closing stages of the race.
+So, both Williams cars were under threat of being overtaken by the Racing Bulls.

-Regardless of that, Sainz finished a whopping 25 seconds behind Hamilton, who most likely would have finished P7 even if Sainz pushed the FW47 to its maximum potential.
-He stated after the race that it was a calculated decision as they were realistically not going to bridge the 12-second gap with Hamilton’s Ferrari ahead in seventh.
+Sainz eventually finished a whopping 25 seconds behind Hamilton, who most likely would have finished P7 even if Sainz had pushed the FW47 to its maximum potential.

 So far, Sainz and Albon have been working well together to do the best they can for Williams.
-However, if Sainz were to pull off more moves such as what he did on the last lap in Saudi Arabia, leaving Albon to fend for himself, it could also potentially trigger an intra-team rivalry, which is something Vowles would want to be wary of.
+However, if Sainz were to pull off more moves such as what he did on the last lap in Saudi Arabia, leaving Albon to fend for himself, it could potentially trigger an intra-team rivalry.

 Post Edited By:Aishwary Gaonkar